I’ve recently come to think that the longest phrase in the English language may in fact be “Have you got five minutes?”

 Each time he drops by, picture your dreams slipping away, because if you give in to his “one quick question” too often, that’s exactly what will happen.
 It may feel rude and unreasonable to refuse him.
 But the truth is, he deserves no courtesy whatsoever.
 He is telling you that your time is less valuable than his, that whatever you’re doing is unimportant and easily interrupted.

 But the good news is there one small trick, a time efficiency super-hero power, which you can whip out whenever he shows up:

 “I’m busy right now.
 Let’s meet at 3:15 for 15 minutes, and tackle everything on your list in one go.”

 You may be thinking “I can’t say that!”

 But think about it... time is one of the most precious commodities, and should be protected at all costs.
 You can always generate more of pretty much anything – including money.
 But last I checked no-one was making any more time!

 Using this technique freezes Mr. Time Vortex in his tracks, and begins to “teach” him a new discipline.
 Of course, he won’t get it the first time.
 Or even the second.
 He’ll keep trying for a while.
 But if you persist every time, over and over again, eventually he’ll get the message.
 Someday, he’ll call you and say something like: “I have five things I need to go over with you.
 When can we get together?”
 After you pick yourself up off the floor, you can congratulate yourself on having defeated him.

-So, next time he shows up, stick on your metaphorical underwear outside your clothes, stand loud and proud and let him have it.Posted almost 3 years ago
+So, next time he shows up, stick on your metaphorical underwear outside your clothes, stand loud and proud and let him have it.Posted over 3 years ago